AbuMahir980/Home-School/README.md

 # Home-School
-A dummy website for Home-Schoolers
+A dummy landing page for Home-Schoolers
+Serves as a task to practice the knowledge of flexbox